 For a different and yet another typical Havana experience, head to Havana Vieja, listed as a UNESCO World Heritage Site.
 You can certainly explore on foot, but a family ride in a horse drawn carriage is more special.

 This part of the city is filled with gorgeous historic buildings, beautiful churches and picturesque squares, a true colonial gem.
 You will also find plenty of unique food options, souvenir and art vendors, bicycle taxis, and kids playing soccer.
-You will see elderly engaged in a spirited game of dominoes and locals, who are often simply standing in front of their houses in no hurry or with no particular place to be, just observing all the street action.
+Elderly people will be engaged in a spirited game of dominoes and locals, or simply standing in front of their houses in no hurry or with no particular place to be, just observing all the street action.

 It is easy to lose yourself in Havana Vieja for hours, taking pictures and taking it all in.
 There are plenty of cafes and restaurants waiting for you when you are ready to take a break as well as unique spots in Hidden Havana for you to explore.

 Many tourists visit La Bodeguita del Medio, the author’s favorite hang-out when he was not writing.
 The place is known as the origin of the legendary Cuban mojitos or visit La Floridita, famous for their daiquiris.
 No worries, there are virgin version for your kids, of course.